 The team, put together by Liedholm, turned out to be a perfect machine: an impenetrable defence with pilars such as Tancredi, Vierchowod, Nela and Maldera, an admirable midfield with Di Bartolomei, Falcao, Ancelotti and Prohaska and an explosive attack with striker Pruzzo and winger Bruno Conti.

 The city of Rome was ecstatic in victory and inspired singer-songwriter Antonello Venditti, who almost 10 years before had penned the official anthem ‘Roma Roma Roma’, to write ‘Grazie Roma’ too.

 One step from European Cup glory

-With Roma enjoying home advantage at the Stadio Olimpico, victory had been expected.
+With Roma enjoying home advantage at the Stadio Olimpico, victory had been almost expected.

-Roma finished the 1983-84 campaign with success over Verona in the Coppa Italia but the European Cup defeat at Stadio Olimpico strongly impacted Viola’s era.
+Roma finished the 1983-84 campaign with success over Verona in the Coppa Italia - but the European Cup defeat at the Stadio Olimpico had a major influence on Viola’s era.

 Another European final

 Sven Goran Eriksson, who had taken over as coach in 1984, came close to landing a third Scudetto for Roma during the 1985-86 season but his side came unstuck in the penultimate league fixture of the season against lowly Lecce.